x-77-x/SphereServer-0.51x/README.md

 <b>[ISSUE 10]</b><BR>
--when you run from an npc with a bow, he shoots a LOT of arrow animations,  you get hit multiple times!
+-when you run from an npc with a bow, he shoots a LOT of arrow animations,  you get hit multiple times! one arrow per step, so when a npc runs at you, its like a machine gun

 <b>[ISSUE 11]</b><BR>
 -no shooting arrows through multis floors!